Data.world raises $12M to help Fortune 500 companies close the great data divide

 “There is a huge data divide that has occurred between these big traditional companies that were built from the ground up from atoms and these digital-age companies that were built from the ground up from bits,” data.world chief executive officer Brett Hurt told TechCrunch.

-Today, Austin-based data.world is announcing a $12 million investment led by Workday Ventures, with participation from the Associated Press (AP) and OurCrowd.
+Today, Austin-based data.world is announcing a $12 million investment led by Workday Ventures, with participation from The Associated Press (AP) and OurCrowd.
 The round brings the company’s total raised since its 2016 launch to $45.3 million, including an $18.7 million Series B in February 2017.

 Data.world will use the capital to continue building out its enterprise offering, which it rolled out recently.
-The enterprise product, which counts the AP as a customer, connects with Tableau, Microsoft Excel and Power BI, IBM SPSS, MicroStrategy, Google Data Studio and more.
+The enterprise product, which counts AP as a customer, connects with Tableau, Microsoft Excel and Power BI, IBM SPSS, MicroStrategy, Google Data Studio and more.

 “They’ve done an incredible job of democratizing access to code,” he said.
 “They made every programmer in the world better by giving them access to the world’s code, and data is one of those things that’s very liberating if you have access to [it].”